Ao Absorbance Reader

 Silver or Coomassie staining your gel is a convenient way to evaluate relative amounts of protein

 After a purification procedure or other assay involving concentrated proteins (as compared to a heterogeneous lysate), visualize your proteins in the gel directly after resolving using a visible protein stain.
-The c150 and c200 gel documentation systems have white light to easily image and analyze your gel.
+The 200 gel documentation system has white light to easily image and analyze your gel.

 Fluorescent Western Blotting allows relative quantitation between proteins of interest